Wikia/app/JSCONVENTIONS.md

   * casing

 * Error handling and custom exception handling (handle this later)
-* Delete Operator
-  * Try to avoid using the delete operator
-  * Doesn't actually clean up memory
-  * Changing the shape of objects is bad for performance
-  * Better to set the property to null or false
-  * From google: "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
-The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."
 * Modifying prototypes of built-in objects
   * Avoid doing
   * jQuery code assumes no built in object prototypes are modified